Do It like a Dude: Critical reception

-Stephen Thomas Erlewine from Allmusic said that "Do It like a Dude" as one of the best tracks from Who You Are.
+Stephen Thomas Erlewine from AllMusic said that "Do It like a Dude" was one of the best tracks from Who You Are.

 Nick Levine of Digital Spy gave the song a positive review stating, "Now here's how to make an entrance into the capricious, peacock-packed party of pop."
 Rolling Stone's Erika Berlin awarded the "fierce" song three out of five stars and praised its chorus.
 Max Feldman of PopMatters called the song's chorus "chunky and cheeky, with some infectious chilli-infused pre-choral warbling", but criticised J's "patois" vocals.

 Chart performance

-In the United Kingdom, "Do It like a Dude" debuted on the UK Singles Chart at number 25 on 28 November 2010 as the third highest new entry of the week.
+In the United Kingdom, "Do It like a Dude" debuted on the UK singles chart at number 25 on 28 November 2010 as the third highest new entry of the week.
 Following a decline during December, the single climbed 13 places to number 21 on 26 December and again climbed a further 3 places the week after to a number 18.
 Following the announcement that Jessie J had topped the BBC's Sound of 2011 poll, "Do It like a Dude" propelled 13 places into the top 10 at number 5 on 9 January 2011.
 On its second week in the Top 10, the single climbed 3 places to a peak of number 2; being beaten to the top spot only by Bruno Mars' "Grenade".
 The single has now gone on to sell 573,000 copies in the UK alone.

-In the Republic of Ireland, the single also saw a chart placement on the Irish Singles Chart, where it peaked at number 11.
+In the Republic of Ireland, the single peaked at number 11 on the Irish Singles Chart.